tldr-pages/tldr/pages/common/nload.md

 # nload

-> A tool for visualizing network usage in the terminal.
+> Visualize network usage in the terminal.
 > More information: <https://github.com/rolandriegel/nload>.

 - View all network traffic (use the arrow keys to switch interfaces):